WebDeverDan/WebDeverDan/README.md

 ## Some Projects I've Built

 I believe in making useful applications that solve our everyday problems.
-I've made some nifty and fun tools for a variety of purposes.
+Here are some useful and fun tools that I've completed:
 - Houndin' Around - A personalized AI-Assisted rockhounding spot recommendation app: https://houndin-around.vercel.app/
 - Baked Goods Pricing Calculator (because you deserve to get paid for what you do!): https://webdeverdan.github.io/baker-cost-profit-calculator/
 - Recreation.gov Campsite Finder (a great place to start!): https://campsite-availabilty-checker.vercel.app/